I-65 at Worthsville Road

 The area has experienced substantial commercial and residential growth, resulting in large increases in traffic volume.
 Residential and commercial development is also expected to continue to grow in this area which will add to the volumes of traffic moving through this area.

-INDOT identified the Diverging Diamond as the preferred alternative and a groundbreaking ceremony for the I-65/Worthsville Road Diverging Diamond was held Oct.
-15, 2014.
-A joint venture of E&B Paving, Inc., and Gradex, Inc., two central Indiana construction firms, was awarded the $16 million construction contract.
-Construction began in late 2014 and the project is slated to be opened to traffic in November 2015.
+INDOT identified the Diverging Diamond Interchange as the preferred alternative and a joint venture of E&B Paving, Inc., and Gradex, Inc., two central Indiana construction firms, was awarded the construction contract.
+A groundbreaking ceremony for the I-65 at Worthsville Road DDI was held in October 2014.